-EDUC 4303 Creative Arts: Elementary
+EDUC 4303 Teaching Creative Arts in Elementary School

-An introduction to the inclusion of creative arts at the elementary school level.
+This course introduces pre-service teachers to the teaching and infusion of creative arts across the curriculum at the elementary school level.
 Emphasis will include textual, visual and performative arts.
+The purposes and powers of the creative arts will be explored.